Rating: ★ ★ ★ ☆ ☆

 Used with permission of the artist

 Many reviewers have claimed to feel real chemistry between Annie and Cham, but I didn't see it.
-For much of the novel it seemed a very one sided affair; Cham the adoring, almost obsessive, devotee and Annie, the tolerant heroine whose affection for him is only lukewarm.
-From what I understand, the relationship is a prominent story line in The Day of First Sun and had I not bypassed the novel, I might have had a greater understanding and appreciation for the dynamic between these characters.
+Forgive me, but is seemed a very one sided affair in my eyes.
+Cham reads as an adoring, almost obsessive, devotee.
+For her part, Annie is tolerant, but the affection she returns feels lukewarm at best.
+From what I understand, the relationship is a prominent in book one of the series and had I not bypassed the novel, I might have had a greater understanding and appreciation for the dynamic between these characters, but as it stands, something struck me as missing from their relationship.

-Unfortunately I didn't feel the same way about other components of the piece, particularly those relating to the use of magic.
-Magic is something of an ambiguous concept.
-I'm cool with that, but I still like to see a certain degree of explanation. "'We could divine for them using a written timeline like a map...
+Magic is something of an ambiguous concept in fiction.
+I can understand that, but I still like to see some effort put towards explaining its nature and function. "'We could divine for them using a written timeline like a map...
 I think it should work just like a map once I link it to a crystal.
 I can use the fabric from the demon.'"
 Say what?
 There is no explanation to how this works!
-How does one link a crystal and a piece of paper?
+How does one link a crystal to anything?
 Are we to assume the crystal is also linked to the fabric?
-Why is a office of magic conducting what I assume to be anything from old fashion research to carbon dating if such a mapping technique could possibly exist?
-In cases like this I feel it might be beneficial for Steines to consider adding more detail to the text.
+I needed explanation.

 "I see you struggling with this, but you're a good woman and you will stay and help us.
 It's in your nature to fix what is wrong.
 You are lost and need to find your way."